noviicee/noviicee/README.md

 * Ranked 83 out of 6500+ participants nation-wide after a 3 month coding period.
 * Developed efficient solutions to complex algorithmic problems in Python.
 * Implemented various automated task scripts in Python.
-* Worked on feature implementation of OpenCV in Python.
-* Implemented various Image-Processing algorithms using OpenCV in Python.
+* Worked on feature implementation and various Image-Processing algorithms using OpenCV in Python.

 ## 🚀 Tools and Technologies: